NganTrucLe/w-atm/README.md

 # W-ATM: Wonder app for tracking ATM

 W-ATM is a mobile app that track nearby ATMs and their status whether it's available or not.
-This solution won the [Champion at Female Developer Innovation 2022](https://codelikeagirl-vietnam.com/events/fdi-tournaments/2022/home)organized by Code Like A Girl community.
+This solution won the [Champion at Female Developer Innovation 2022](https://codelikeagirl-vietnam.com/events/fdi-tournaments/2022/home) organized by Code Like A Girl community.
 The challenge was to build a solution that uses geolocation and solve a problem about banking.

 ## Getting Started